Renaming in distributed certification: Models and definitions

 \section{Models and definitions}

 For completeness, we now introduce some basic graph definitions.
 All the graphs we consider are finite, simple, non-oriented, and connected.
 Let $G$ be a graph.
 The vertex set and edge set are denoted by $V(G)$ and $E(G)$, respectively.
-For every $u \in V(G)$, we denote by $N(u)$ the \emph{open neighborhood} of $u$, which is set of vertices $v \in V$ such that $\{u,v\} \in E$.
-A \emph{homomorphism} from a graph $G$ to a graph $H$ is a function $\varphi : V(G) \rightarrow V(H)$ such that, for every edge $\{u,v\} \in E(G)$, we have $\{\varphi(u), \varphi(v)\} \in E(H)$.
-Note that homomorphisms generalize colorings, since a graph $G$ is ~$k$ colorable if and only if exists a homomorphism from $G$ to the clique of size $k$ (in particular, $G$ is bipartite if and only if there exists a homomorphism from $G$ to an edge).
+For every $u \in V(G)$, we denote by $N(u)$ the \emph{open neighborhood} of $u$, which is set of vertices $v \in V$ such that $uv \in E(G)$, and by $N[u]$ the \emph{closed neighborhood} of $u$, which is $N(u) \cup \{u\}$.
+A \emph{homomorphism} from a graph $G$ to a graph $H$ is a function $\varphi : V(G) \rightarrow V(H)$ such that, for every edge $uv \in E(G)$, we have $\varphi(u) \varphi(v) \in E(H)$.
+Note that homomorphisms generalize colorings, since a graph $G$ is $k$-colorable if and only if exists a homomorphism from $G$ to the complete graph on $k$ vertices (in particular, $G$ is bipartite if and only if there exists a homomorphism from $G$ to an edge).

 A \emph{graph with inputs} is a pair $(G, i)$ where $G$ is a graph, and $i$ is a mapping $V(G) \rightarrow \mathcal{I}$, where $\mathcal{I}$ is a set called the set of \emph{inputs} and $i$ the \emph{input function}.
 A \emph{renaming with range $\mathcal{I}$} of a graph $G$ is an \emph{injective} input function $i : V(G) \rightarrow \mathcal{I}$.
 In particular, for any $n$-vertex graph $G$, a renaming with range $[n]$ is precisely a permutation $V(G)\to [n]$.